Stan Laurel: Personal life

-Laurel and Mae Dahlberg never married but lived together as common-law husband and wife from 1919 to 1925, before Dahlberg accepted a one-way ticket from Joe Rock to go back to her native Australia.
+Laurel and Mae Dahlberg never married, but lived together as common-law husband and wife from 1919 to 1925, before Dahlberg accepted a one-way ticket from Joe Rock to go back to her native Australia.
 In November 1937, Dahlberg was back in the US and sued Laurel for financial support.
 At the time, Laurel's second marriage was in the process of a divorce, with Dahlberg's legal suit adding to Laurel's woes.
 The matter was settled out of court.
 Dahlberg was described as a "relief project worker" by the court.
 Laurel was one of several popular British actors in Hollywood who never became a naturalised US citizen.

 Laurel had four wives and married one of them a second time after their divorce.
 His first wife was Lois Neilson, whom he married on 13 August 1926.
 Together they had a daughter, Lois, who was born on 10 December 1927.
-Their second child, Stanley, was born two months premature in May 1930, but died after nine days.
+Their second child, Stanley, was born two months premature in May 1930; he died nine days later.
 Laurel and Neilson divorced in December 1934.
 Their daughter Lois died on 27 July 2017 aged 89.

 In 1935, Laurel married Virginia Ruth Rogers (known as Ruth).
 In 1937, he filed for divorce, confessing that he was not over his ex-wife Lois, but Lois decided against a reconciliation.

-On New Year's Day 1938, Laurel married Vera Ivanova Shuvalova (known as Illeana), and Ruth accused him of bigamy, but their divorce had been finalised a couple of days before his new marriage.
+On New Year's Day 1938, Laurel married Vera Ivanova Shuvalova (known as Illeana); Ruth accused him of bigamy, but their divorce had been finalised a couple of days before his new marriage.
 The new marriage was very volatile, and Illeana accused him of trying to bury her alive in the back yard of their San Fernando Valley home.
 He and Illeana separated in 1939 and divorced in 1940, with Illeana surrendering all claim to the Laurel surname on 1 February 1940 in exchange for $6,500.

 In 1941, Laurel remarried Virginia Ruth Rogers; they were divorced for the second time in early 1946.
 On 6 May 1946, he married Ida Kitaeva Raphael to whom he remained married until his death.

+In January 1965, Laurel underwent a series of X-rays for an infection on the roof of his mouth.